dsdanielpark/Gemini-API/README.md

 Can update cookies automatically using [broser_cookie3](https://github.com/borisbabic/browser_cookie3).
 For the first attempt, manually download the cookies to test the functionality.
 (Currently in progress)

 > [!IMPORTANT]
-> *Before proceeding, ensure that the GeminiClient object is defined without any errors.*
+> *Before proceeding, ensure that the GeminiClient object is defined without any errors.* If the session connects successfully and 'generate_content' runs well, close Gemini web.
+If Gemini web stays open in the browser, cookies may expire faster.